byamashiro/Research_Projects/README.md

 # Current Errors and Pressing Tasks

+### Outliers for Radio Burst script
+-Values ~300 sfu that seem to be outliers.
+Values will be removed, but each spike includes more than 1 point, therefore a single max threshold will not suffice.

 ### NaN values for Neutron Monitor script for lack of data
 - Some neutron monitors do not have data and will return NaN values.
 When the script runs and the NaN values are added, the title columns will be shifted since there is no data in those columns.
 Essentially, 3 labels will be made for 2 columns, and the headers might not match the correlated data.